top of page

 How did the townspeople of Korazim support themselves?

-The ground around Korazim is quite rocky and the scenery resembles the Golan Heights.
+The ground around Korazim is rocky and the scenery resembles that of the Golan Heights.
 This is to be expected since both places are composed of volcanic rock.
 The rainfall here is also quite low at 400 mm/year.
-Nevertheless, as can be seen from the ancient agricultural machinery found here, the people who lived here were clearly involved in agriculture.
+Nevertheless, the people who lived here were clearly involved in agriculture as evidenced by the ancient agricultural machinery displayed here.

 An ancient mill for grinding wheat can be seen just inside the entrance to the village.
-The superior quality of Korazim’s wheat is even mentioned in the Babylonian Talmud (Menahot 85a).
-A reconstructed olive press is also seen at the edge of the village’s western quarter and there is another in a reconstructed building.
+The superior quality of Korazim’s wheat is mentioned in the Babylonian Talmud (Menahot 85a).
+A reconstructed olive press is seen at the edge of the village’s western quarter, and there is another olive press in a reconstructed building.

 The town had sources of water.
 There is a spring close by.
-There is not much water flowing, but the situation may have been different hundreds of years ago.
+Little water is flowing in the spring nowadays, but the situation may have been different hundreds of years ago.
 Water cisterns have also been found close to some of the buildings.

 DISCOVERING KORAZIM: